will62794/will62794.github.io/_posts/2026-04-03-autonomous-protocol-proofs.markdown

 </div>

-Overall, each theorem required roughly no more than 30-40 minutes of agent thinking time, with basically zero human intervention.
+Overall, each theorem required roughly no more than 30-40 minutes of thinking time, with basically zero human intervention.
+Initially it skipped over an obligation for one of the theorems, but with simple prodding was able to go back and try again and easily resolve it in a minute or so.
 The final version of the generated proof is on [this branch](https://github.com/will62794/autoproofs/tree/proof-dev), along with associated commits made as it proved each theorem.
 More details on individual theorem proof stats from its report are shown below.

 <div class="proof-status-scope">